-- (a) Optional filters restrict frequencies to 608.2-613.8 MHz. - (b) Different ranges within the same 20 cm receiver. - (c) Filters at NL, LA, and OV restrict frequencies to 2200-2400 MHz. - (d) Using 13/4 cm dichroic. - (e) Different ranges within the same 1 cm receiver.
-Continuum performance is better at 23.8 GHz, away from the water line. - (f) See Table 4 for individual station details. - (g) Fringe-fit interval 1 minute. (h) Fringe-fit interval 30 seconds. - (i) Data rate 256 Mbps. - (j) Data rate 32 Mbps. - (k) 8-station array; 4-hour integration. - (\) These receivers are being replaced.
+(a) Optional filters restrict frequencies to 608.2-613.8 MHz.

+(b) Different ranges within the same 20 cm receiver.

+(c) Filters at NL, LA, and OV restrict frequencies to 2200-2400 MHz.

+(d) Using 13/4 cm dichroic.

+(e) Different ranges within the same 1 cm receiver.
+Continuum performance is better at 23.8 GHz, away from the water line.

+(f) See Table 4 for individual station details.

+(g) Fringe-fit interval 1 minute. (h) Fringe-fit interval 30 seconds.

+(i) Data rate 256 Mbps. (j) Data rate 32 Mbps.

+(k) 8-station array; 4-hour integration.

+() These receivers are being replaced.
 See Section 2 for information about availability of VLBA stations.

-equivalent-flux-density (SEFD) values at zenith and opacity-corrected peak gains, respectively.
+Also shown in Table 3 are parameters characterizing the performance of a typical VLBA station for the various frequency bands.
+Columns [3] and [5] give typical VLBA systemequivalent-flux-density (SEFD) values at zenith and opacity-corrected peak gains, respectively.
 These are means over measurements in both polarization at all ten antennas, at the frequencies in column [4].
 Performance shown for the 1 cm band includes the enhancement due to an upgrade funded by the Max-Planck-Institut für Radioastronomie in Bonn, Germany.
 See Walker et al. (2007a, 2008) for more details.

-The typical zenith SEFD can be combined with the aggregate recorded data rate and appropriate integration times to estimate the root-mean-square (RMS) noise level on a single VLBA baseline ( $\Delta S$ ; see Equation 3 in Section 9), and in a VLBA image ( $\Delta I{\rm m}$ ; Equation 4 in Section 10).
+The typical zenith SEFD can be combined with the aggregate recorded data rate and appropriate integration times to estimate the root-mean-square (RMS) noise level on a single VLBA baseline (ΔS ; see Equation 3 in Section 9), and in a VLBA image (ΔI_m ; Equation 4 in Section 10).
 Characteristic values tabulated in columns [6] and [7] are computed assuming, for most cases, the VLBA's current 512-Mbps standard recording rate for continuum observations; a typical fringe-fit interval of 2 minutes; and a total on-source integration time of 8 hours.
-Exceptions, indicated in the table notes, apply to the fringe-fit intervals at the lowest and highest frequency bands, where shorter intervals are often required; for the recording rate limits imposed by the available RF bandwidth at the lowest frequency bands; and for most parameters at the extreme 3-mm band.
+Exceptions, indicated in the table notes, apply to the fringe-fit intervals at the lowest and highest frequency bands, where shorter intervals are often required; for the recording rate limits imposed by the available RF bandwidth at the lowest frequency bands;

+and for most parameters at the extreme 3-mm band.
 Performance may be worse than the tabulated estimates on some baselines due to poor primary or subreflector surfaces or poor atmospheric conditions.